PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-05-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 phenotypes or with a long genome.

 The name
 Algorithmic Specified Complexity is even more confusing.
-It is a number that is high when the bit string that describes the organism is long, but when it can be computed by a short program.
+ASC is a number that is high when the bit string that describes the organism is long, but can be computed by a relatively short program.
 I think.
-Or perhaps when the bit string which encodes the genome of the organism is long, but can be computed by a short program.
+Or perhaps when the bit string which encodes the genome of the organism is long, but can be computed by a relatively short program.
 If anything is needed, it is a careful discussion of how ASC relates to the length of the genome, the length of a description of the phenotype, to fitness, and to achieving a complicated structure.